bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

   ssh-keygen -t ed25519

-Then spread this key on the current host so that management1 can ssh on itlsef
+Then spread this key on the current host so that management1 can ssh on itself passwordless (you will be asked current root password to establish ssh connection):
-passwordless:

 .. code-block:: text